 High-tech companies are known to offer competitive financial rewards and employee recognition programs to encourage and motivate employees to keep delivering high quality work.

 To some extent these performance management programs have been effective.
 For example, eCard Shack’s infographic reveals that young and inexperienced employees across high-tech companies like Facebook, Google, and Apple experience high levels of job satisfaction, mainly as a result of being highly paid.
 However, as employees mature and stay longer in those companies, the level of job satisfaction decreases substantially.
-Additionally, recent “chinks in the armor” have been exposed in the work cultures at Google, Uber, and other companies in Silicon Valley.
+Additionally, recent “chinks in the armor” have been exposed in the work cultures at Google and other companies in Silicon Valley.

 The 5 Languages of Appreciation in the Workplace highlights the need to value an employee as a whole individual.
 This means valuing individuals both for the quality of the work they deliver, and for the values and attitudes they demonstrate while carrying out their work.
 In contrast, traditional reward and recognition programs typically focus on quality (and volume) of work delivered.